Tag: do appreciate and wide interactions with children

 Parents who want their children to develop high self-esteem make a point of treating them with respect and courtesy.
 They don’t reserve “please,” Thank you,” and “I’m sorry” for adults.
 While parenting, They don’t belittling their children, and they correct or punish them when they can, to help their kids save face.
 And they advice, “Don’t take it all too seriously.
 No single incident will shape your child’s character!”

 Increasing children often have a profound influence on television and movies, this age is such.
-They will have to realise that apart from the opposite sex, also parents, brother and sister.
+They will have to realize that apart from the opposite sex attraction, relation with parents, brother and sister also exist.
 They have to explain with love it’s extending in the growing age is only physical attraction, not enduring affection.